Category: Baking for a Cause

 The Box

-I wanted the box of cookies to feel connected to Maui in some small way.
+I wanted the box of cookies to feel connected to Maui.
 I turned to cookbooks and blogs written by folks from Hawaii like Top Chef Sheldon Simeon and Alana Kysar.
 Sheldon has two restaurants on Maui, Tin Roof and Tiffany’s, and recently published his cookbook, Cook Real Hawai’i.
 Alana is a blogger and the author of Aloha Kitchen Cookbook.
-Her cookbook evokes the spirit of islands and her Butter Mochi recipe is amazing.
+Her cookbook evokes the islands’ spirit and her Butter Mochi recipe is amazing.
 Find these books at Bookshop.org which supports independent bookstores.
-I also culled recipes using my favorite tropical ingredients like pineapple, macadamia nuts, and coconut.
-All of these baked goodies are on 3Jamigos or will be soon, promise.
+I also culled recipes that use my favorite tropical ingredients like pineapple, macadamia nuts, and coconut.
+The baked goodies included in my Maui box are on 3Jamigos and can be found via the links below.

 Starting at the top right: